AdityaChaudhary/BeagleTokenWebApp/index.md

 layout: home

 banner_heading: Decentralized Meme Tokens
 banner_subtext: Powered & Secured by Ethereum!
+Your companion to the Moon!
 banner_subtext2: Whoo let the dogs out?
 Well, all the dogs are already out, now it's time for BEAGLE to shine.
 banner_subtext3: BEAGLE is the most loving & caring dog.
 Most ready for the moon spaceship!
 Your companion to the moon ride.
 Your only worry would be why did't you get more of BEAGLES...
 banner_subtext4: Welcome to the BEAGLE community-based and decentralized project!
 Hop on, as we launch to the moon.